rxue/learning-dirary/books/Java/EE/7/oracle-java-ee-7-tutorial/PartIIITheWebTier/README.md

 > Behind the scenes, the `jsf.ajax.request()` method of the *JavaScript resource library* collects the data provided by `f:ajax` tag and posts the request to the JavaServer Faces lifecycle.

 # 16. Configuring JavaServer Faces Applications
+## 16.1.
+Using Annoation to Configure Managed Beans
+> The `@Named` annotation in a class, along with a scope annotation, automatically registers that class as a resource with the JavaServer Faces implementation.
+A bean that uses these annotations is a *CDI managed bean*.
+### Self-comment
+言外之意, 这两个annotation都是必须的,缺一不可

 ## 16.9.
 Configuring Navigation Rules
 > After the proper navigation rule is selected, the choice of which page to access next from the current page depends on two factors: